-- follow the school/setting's Acceptable Use Policy (AUP) - ensure that privacy settings are set at maximum on any social networking sites they use and that pupils/students and their parents/carers are never able to view the content or are listed as approved contacts - never use or access social networking sites of pupils or their parents/carers. - not give their personal contact details to pupils/students or their parents/carers - not seek to communicate/make contact or respond to contact with pupils or their parents/carers outside of the purposes of their work - only use equipment, e.g. mobile phones, and internet services provided by the school/setting to communicate with pupils/ students and their parents/ carers, making sure that parents/carers have given permission for this form of communication to be used - only make contact with children for professional reasons and in accordance with this Code and other school policies - recognise that text messaging should only be used as part of an agreed protocol and when other forms of communication are not possible; and recognise that text messaging is rarely an appropriate response to a child in a crisis situation or at risk of harm - ensure that their use of technologies could not bring the school/setting into disrepute
+- Acceptable Use Policy (AUP) and online safety guidance - ensure that privacy settings are set at maximum on any social networking sites they use privately and that pupils/students and their parents/carers are never able to view the content or are listed as approved contacts - never use or access social networking sites of pupils or their parents/carers. - not give their personal contact details to pupils/students or their parents/carers - not seek to communicate/make contact or respond to contact with pupils or their parents/carers outside of the purposes of their work - only use equipment, e.g. mobile phones, and internet services provided by the school/setting to communicate with pupils/ students and their parents/ carers, making sure that parents/carers have given permission for this form of communication to be used - only make contact with children for professional reasons and in accordance with this Code and other school policies - recognise that text messaging should only be used as part of an agreed protocol and when other forms of communication are not possible; and recognise that text messaging is rarely an appropriate response to a child in a crisis situation or at risk of harm - not discuss or share data relating to children/parents/carers in staff or private social media groups - ensure that their use of technologies could not bring the school/setting school/setting into disrepute use of technology to contact pupils or parents are briefed on best practice and any permanent or temporary changes to policy/procedures.
+The school/setting will take account of DfE guidance in relation to the planning and delivery of online learning as well as nationally recognised guidance including guidance from the UK Safer Internet Centre on safe remote learning and London Grid for Learning on the use of videos and livestreaming.